Buffalo vs. Akron NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Buffalo has combined with its opponents to put up more than 57 points just two times this year.
+- Buffalo has combined with its opponents to put up more than 57 points only two times this year.

 - The combined points per game average of the two teams, 51.9, is 5.1 points fewer than Saturday's over/under.